 (c) District Requirements.
 Nothing in 603 CMR 7.00 shall be construed to prevent a school district from prescribing additional qualifications beyond those established in 603 CMR 7.00

-(d) Preliminary Licenses.
-Persons holding Preliminary licenses are permitted to seek employment in teaching positions requiring licensure in school districts that have an approved program of preparation for the Initial license.
+(d) Provisional Licenses.
+Persons holding Provisional licenses are permitted to seek employment in teaching positions requiring licensure in school districts that have an approved program of preparation for the Initial license.

+(e) Conditions for Employment as a Supervisor of Attendance.

+1. No person shall be eligible for employment by a school committee as a supervisor of attendance unless such person either holds a Supervisor of Attendance certificate that was issued under 603 CMR 13.00 prior to June 30, 2017 or meets the following requirements:

+a.
+Demonstration of knowledge of the laws concerning school attendance and of services available to children with attendance problems.

+b.
+Possession of one of the following:

+Two years of experience working as a parole, probation or law enforcement official whose major responsibilities have been working with juveniles and/or in home investigations.

+A minimum of eighteen graduate credits in psychology, guidance and/or social work at an accredited college.

+An Initial or Professional Massachusetts license as a School Counselor, School Psychologist, School Social Worker/School Adjustment Counselor.

+An Initial or Professional Massachusetts administrator license with at least one course in psychology, guidance and/or social work at an accredited college.

+A combination of experience working with school-age children in a school setting or a non-school setting deemed acceptable by the Department and education in psychology, guidance and/or social work at an accredited college.

+2. A school committee, upon its request, may be exempted by the Department from these requirements for any one school year when compliance therewith would in the opinion of the Department constitute a great hardship in securing supervisors of attendance for the town.
+Service as a supervisor of attendance may not be accepted as meeting the experience prerequisite unless it is served under a legally granted exemption.
+Exemptions under this paragraph may not be granted by the Department for any person for more than three consecutive years.

 (10) Exemptions.
 The following are exempted from the provisions of G. L. c.
 71, § 38G or M. G. L. c.
 71A, § 6, which require the possession of an educator license:

-(a) All those exempted by statute or regulation, including but not limited to temporary substitute teachers and exchange teachers and regionally licensed or certified educators; (b) Any person legally employed as an intern; (c) Any trade and vocational instructor, supervisor, guidance counselor or director, or administrator (except school business administrators employed on or after September 1, 1980) in vocational programs approved by the Commissioner under the provisions of M. G. L. c.
+(a) All those exempted by statute or regulation, including but not limited to temporary substitute teachers and exchange teachers; (b) Any person legally employed as an intern; (c) Any trade and vocational instructor, supervisor, school counselor or director, or administrator (except school business administrators employed on or after September 1, 1980) in vocational programs approved by the Commissioner under the provisions of M. G. L. c.
 74; (d) Any trade and vocational school business administrator employed prior to September 1, 1980, as the chief fiscal officer of a school committee responsible for vocational programs. (e) Any school nurse employed by a school district on or before June 18, 1993. (f) Any school librarian employed by a school district prior to May 2, 1960. (g) Any teacher employed by a school district to teach young children with disabilities prior to May 11, 1978.

 (11) Role.
 The role covered by each license is defined by the title and requirements of the license.
 Superintendents and principals intending to employ an educator in a role not obviously defined by an existing license must determine the most appropriate license set forth in 603 CMR 7.00 or 603 CMR 4.00 by comparing the actual duties and responsibilities of that role with the license requirements.